David Bowie: The Genesis of Tin Machine

 ποΈ Clos des MΓ©sanges

-πΈ Event: Artistic Evaluation: Moving Away from Solo Stardom
+πΈ Event: Artistic: Moving Away from Solo Stardom

-ποΈ Note: In private discussions with his management, David expresses a firm desire to stop being a “solo superstar.”
-He begins formulated plans to form a democratic band where he is merely one of the members, laying the groundwork for what will become Tin Machine.
+ποΈ Notes: In private discussions with his inner circle, Bowie expresses a firm desire to dissolve the “solo superstar” machinery.
+He begins formulating plans for a democratic band project where he functions as just one member, laying the conceptual groundwork for Tin Machine.

 ποΈ Clos des MΓ©sanges

-πΈ Event: Artistic Evaluation: Moving Away from Solo Stardom
+πΈ Event: Artistic: Moving Away from Solo Stardom

-ποΈ Note: In private discussions with his management, David expresses a firm desire to stop being a “solo superstar.”
-He begins formulated plans to form a democratic band where he is merely one of the members, laying the groundwork for what will become Tin Machine.
+ποΈ Notes: In private discussions with his inner circle, Bowie expresses a firm desire to dissolve the “solo superstar” machinery.
+He begins formulating plans for a democratic band project where he functions as just one member, laying the conceptual groundwork for Tin Machine.

 π